WYOMING COUNTY PLANNING BOARD

 o Copies of all maps and plans submitted to the referring body.

-o Email, mail or deliver by hand by 4:00 PM, the completed Referral Form along with all materials to the Wyoming County Department of Planning Office.
+o Email, mail or deliver by hand by 4:00 PM, the completed Referral Form along with all materials to the Wyoming County Planning Department.
 Please refer to County Planning Board Meeting Dates and Submittal Deadlines chart.

-· If mailed, the packet must be received by the deadline date and sent to the Wyoming County Department of Planning, Ag & Business Center, 36 Center St., Suite C, Warsaw, NY 14569.
+· If mailed, the packet must be received by the deadline date and sent to the Wyoming County Planning Department, 36 Center Street, Suite C, Warsaw, NY 14569.

 · If the deadline is missed, the application will be put on the following month’s meeting agenda.